The Past Is Soon To Be Here: Futurism and the Time When Science-Fiction Received an Art Movement

 Science-Fiction Gains an Art Movement

-Science-fiction is often thought of as something in the realm of television, film, books and graphic novels.
-It is not commonly thought of as the subject matter of an art movement from a previous century.
+Science-fiction begrudgingly abides by the perception it serves as entertainment found mostly in television, film, books, and graphic novels.
+Few think of "sci-fi" as the subject matter of an art movement, especially one from the previous century.
 Once you begin to look at the works of futurism, a grander scope of science-fiction reveals itself.
 Or can it even be called fiction or merely an exaggerated idolization of a time yet to come?

 The past is the future.
 Welcome to the world of futurism.

-Futurism was a relatively localized movement as its origins are found in the Italy of the early 20th century.
-While mild futurist movements are found in other nations, futurism was mostly an Italian phenomenon.
-Not solely relegated to paintings, futurism could be found in the form of sculpture, performance art and other mediums.
-At the core of the futurism movement was a love of technology and visions of a technologically advanced future.
-The automobile is commonly visible as common subject matter and so would amazing futuristic societies of the future.
-The automobile could even be associated with themes that the future is now.
+Futurism was a relatively localized movement as its origins emerged in the Italy of the early 20th century.
+While mild futurist-influenced movements appeared in other nations, futurism was mostly an Italian phenomenon.
+Not solely relegated to paintings, futurism appears in sculpture, performance art, and other mediums.
+At the core of the futurism movement existed a love of technology and the embrace of a technologically advanced future.
+The automobile is commonly visible as subject matter, along with vast depictions of advanced futuristic societies.
+The automobile garnered much attention since vehicles maintained an association with the theme that the "future is now."

 Not Entirely Science-Fiction, If At All

-Granted, futurism was not science-fiction per se although that it how is can be categorized since all things futuristic are deemed science-fiction.
-A more accurate impression of futurism would be a painted image of a forthcoming technological utopia.
-The future in most science-fiction fiction works have a tendency to be dystopian as opposed to Utopian.
-Again, futurism is really not a form of science-fiction artwork as much as it is a form of art that, like most forms of art of the 19th and 20th century, was born out of social and philosophical movements.
-Futurism is not removed from this common origination point of art.
+Futurism was not science-fiction per se, although it can be categorized since all things futuristic are deemed science-fiction.
+A more accurate impression of futurism would be a painted image of a future technological utopia.
+The future in most science-fiction fiction works tends to be dystopian as opposed to Utopian.
+Again, futurism is not a form of science-fiction artwork as much as it is a form of art that, like most art forms of the 19th and 20th century, was born out of social and philosophical movements.
+Futurism came from the art world and not the pulps.

-No one really can put futurism in a particular box, but it can be said the works found in futurism are escapist in nature.
-Cultural, social, and political instability can lead to a desire to escape and, certainly, Italy had more than enough of these problems at the beginning of the 20th century.
+No one really can put futurism in a particular box, but it can be said the works found in futurism celebrate escapism.
+Cultural, social, and political instability can lead to a desire to escape, and, indeed, Italy had more than enough of these problems at the beginning of the 20th century.

 Future Imperfect: Futurism Evolves

-Art does not live in a vacuum and various art movements will beget one another.
-Impressionism may spawn a similar but disconnected movement such as abstract expressionism.
-With a decade or more, the pop art movement becomes a reaction to abstract expressionism.
+Art does not live in a vacuum, and various art movements will beget one another.
+Impressionism may spawn a similar but disconnected movement, such as abstract expressionism.
+After a decade or so, the pop art movement becomes a reaction to abstract expressionism.

-Futurism, too, is born both as a reaction to certain art movements while also simultaneously evolving from various other movements.
-The stylized look captured by the movement in its visuals reflects a brilliant originality.
+Futurism, too, is born both as a reaction to specific art movements while also simultaneously evolving from various other concepts.
+The stylized look captured by the movement in its visuals reflects brilliant originality.
 In a sense, it could be considered a paradoxical mix of pro and contra reflection on the art of classical antiquity.

 Pop art suggested there were new gods and kings in the form of entertainment medium icons.
-Neoclassical artists would revisit the subject matter of the era of antiquity.
-With futurism, there is a bit of both.
+Neoclassical artists revisited the era of antiquity in a specialized way.
+With futurism, elements of both exist.
 The classical era is certainly not typified in an art movement that seeks to create a presentation of a technologically advanced future.
 The images in works of futurism are certainly not the gods and kings of antiquity.
 Yet, the subject matter of antiquity only became antiquated when time progresses forward.

 The More Anarchistic Side of Futurism

-Anarchism and related political movements thrived (and caused chaos) in Italy around the time futurism was emerging.
-The anger associated with anarchistic movements finds its way into certain works of futurism.
-Often, these works sought to use the spawn of the industrial revolution to spread even more revolution.
+Anarchism and related political movements thrived in Italy around the time futurism arrived.
+The anger associated with anarchistic movements finds its way into individual works of futurism.
+Often, these works sought to use the spawn of the Industrial Revolution to spread even more revolution.

-Needless to say, not all works of futurism promoted peace.
-The destructive power of the damage advanced machinery can perform was celebrated in certain works.
+Not all works of futurism promoted peace.
+The destructive power of advanced machinery can perform received celebration in some artist's works.
 There were subtle and even overt hints at the glory of war.
-It is suggested this school of thought was the dark side of the movement that would find a home as sympathizers of the forthcoming fascist movement in Italy.

-Chaos and anger in art is a running theme thanks to the alienation of the artist.
-That abstract art (which would not emerge until after the futurism movement), futurism enjoys chaos.
-Where abstract art reflects the chaos of the mind, the chaos of futurism is the chaos of energy.
-In a way, the line between man and machine is blurred in the realm of futurism so it could be said raw energy is also a form of raw mental streams of consciousness.
+Chaos and anger in art is a running theme, thanks to the alienation of the artist.
+Like abstract art (which would not emerge until after the futurism movement), some futurism elements enjoy chaos.
+Whereas abstract art reflects the chaos of the mind, "futurism chaos" embodies the chaos of energy.
+The line between humans and machines proves hazy in the realm of futurism, drawing parallels to notions raw energy is also a form of raw mental streams of consciousness.

 The Future is the Beginning

 Chaos, anger, peace, harmony, ideology, and creativity are all creatures born forth of the mind.
-This was the case in the past, it is the case in the present, and it will be the case in the future.
-Time and its passage influence these various factors and art movements.
-Whether the past, present, or the future is to be reflected in the work is rooted in the vision of the artist.
-For those artists in the futurism movement, the external may look purely futuristic, but there is certainly quite a bit of the past and present to be viewed in it and this can be seen yesterday, today, and tomorrow.
+Such was the case in the past, remains the case in the present, and it will be the case in the future — time and its passage influence these various factors and art movements.
+Whether the past, present or the future appears in the art, the depictions come from the artist's vision.
+For those artists in the futurism movement, the external may look purely futuristic.
+Still, there is certainly quite a bit of the past and present visible, visible yesterday, today, and tomorrow.